 Children in DFPS conservatorship, including children in foster care and kinship care, must get Texas Health Steps medical and dental checkups.
-The Texas Health Steps program, known in federal law as the Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program, is Medicaid’s preventive healthcare program for children, teens, and young adults age 20 and younger.
+Known in federal law as Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) services, Texas Health Steps is the name for EPSDT services in Texas.
+Texas Health Steps is health care for children, teens, and young adults age 20 and younger who receive Medicaid.
 Texas Health Steps checkups are designed to find and treat medical and dental problems.
-Only licensed providers who are enrolled in Texas Health Steps may do Texas Health Steps checkups.

 How often the child gets Texas Health Steps medical checkups depends on the child’s age.
-Children and youth age 3 through 20 years need medical checkups every year.
-Children under 3 years of age need more frequent medical checkups.
+Children and youth age three through 20 years need medical checkups every year.
+Children under three years of age need more frequent medical checkups.

 Texas Health Steps medical checkups must include regularly scheduled examinations and screenings of the general physical and mental health, growth, development, and nutritional status of infants, children, and youth.
 Texas Health Steps medical checkups must occur in accordance with the Texas Health Steps Periodicity Schedule.
-There are 11 checkups before 3 years of age (excluding the newborn exam), and annually from 3 through 20 years of age.
+There are 11 checkups before three years of age (excluding the newborn exam) and annually from three through 20 years of age.

 A Texas Health Steps medical checkup must include the following age-appropriate components:

-- Comprehensive health and developmental history that includes nutritional, developmental, mental health, and tuberculosis (TB) screenings.
+- Comprehensive health and developmental history (includes nutritional, developmental, mental health, and tuberculosis (TB) screenings).